- A CPU has been disabled by the guest operating system error affects virtual machines sometimes.

-Getting The CPU has been disabled by the guest operating system error on your computer?
-This error is basically encountered while trying to run a virtual engine in a VMware Workstation.
+Those of you trying to run a virtual engine in a VMware Workstation sometimes get a The CPU has been disabled by the guest operating system error.
 Notable causes of this error include inappropriate configuration of the VT feature (in BIOS), system corruption, incompatible CPU setup, disc configuration issues, and outdated VMware version among others.

 - Enable virtualization in BIOS